zarhus/docs/docs/guides/secure-boot/secure-boot-verification.md

 **Description**

-This test verifies that the automatic certificate provisioning will install custom keys which will allow to boot signed `hello.efi` file
+This test verifies that the automatic certificate provisioning will install custom keys which will allow booting signed `hello.efi` file

 <!--
 Fix description in Dasharo docs?
 There the test conclusion is 'which will make